reactgraphqlacademy/graphql-api-training/README.md

 #### Inline Fragment

-If you are querying a field that returns an interface (or a union type), you will need to use [inline fragments](https://graphql.org/learn/queries/#inline-fragments) to access data on the underlying concrete type
+If you are querying a field that returns an interface (or a union type), you will need to use [inline fragments](https://graphql.org/learn/queries/#inline-fragments) to access data on the underlying concrete type.

 #### Real-world Example